For years GSI / BriteLyt has been dedicated to the most innovative and reliable high powered, liquid fuel lanterns and accessories.

 Now we’re excited to share the biggest innovation in over 100 years for liquid fuel lantern technology, the new BriteLyt Rapid500CP and 150CP series, multi-fuel lanterns.
 We started from scratch to design the most functional and innovative lantern the market has ever seen.

 Starting with our state-of-the-art CAD engineering approach we set out to design a lantern that fixed the current lantern issues within the marketplace.
-Thicker brass, heavier assembly and viton rubber are just a few of the improvements we’ve made.
+Thicker brass, heavier assembly and eco bio fuel/ Viton seals & gaskets rubber.
+Some parts made of 316 stainless steel/ Electro polish finish are just a few of the improvements we’ve made.

 Perhaps the most unique feature is our ability to burn more than just Kerosene or Gasoline.
 With the ability to burn bio-fuels and other affordable and readily available fuels, GSI has set itself apart from it’s competition!